 Of course the most important cards are Pokémon!

 Most of these cards are Basic Pokémon, Stage 1 Pokémon, or Stage 2 Pokémon.
 Stage 1 and Stage 2 Pokémon are also called Evolution cards.
-Look at the upper-left corner and you will see the Pokémon's Stage and the Pokémon it evolves from, if any.
+Look at the upper-left corner and you will see the Pokémon's Stage and the Pokémon it evolves from, if any of the card.